Call Now

 Dealer Warranty Claims

 Used cars sold in New York and New Jersey may also be subject to state “lemon laws.”
-The law requires dealers to offer a written warranty that agrees to cover defects, free of charge, for 30 to 90 days or 1,000 to 4,000 miles.
+The law requires dealers to offer a written warranty that covers defects free of charge for 30 to 90 days or 1,000 to 4,000 miles.
 If the vehicle cannot be repaired after a reasonable number of attempts, the consumer is entitled to a full refund.
 Questions about the Lemon Law can be forwarded to the New York Attorney General or the New Jersey Division of Consumer Affairs.

 Product Liability Manufacturing Claims

 Manufacturers may be deemed liable for faulty or defective parts.
-Whether there is a design flaw or a problem with quality control in the plant, manufacturers are responsible for ensuring safe production prior to sending vehicles to the market.
+Whether there is a design flaw or a quality-control issue in the plant, manufacturers are responsible for ensuring safe production before vehicles are released to market.

-The National Highway and Traffic Safety Administration (NHTSA) has federal authority to order a recall on vehicles that fail to meet safety standards.
+The National Highway Traffic Safety Administration (NHTSA) has federal authority to order vehicle recalls when vehicles fail to meet safety standards.
 Safety-related defects may include:

 Other defects may contribute to problems like malfunctioning air conditioners, cosmetic blemishes, excessive oil consumption, or brake pad wear.
 While these issues are not necessarily safety-related, you may be able to pursue compensation through a false/misleading advertising or consumer fraud claim.